pauek/whatsapp-firebase/README.md

 # WhatsApp Clone using Flutter and Firebase

 This is a simple Flutter demo.
-Is uses Firebase to implement a chat app with groups.
+It uses Firebase to implement a chat app with groups.